If you like your latkes to be more than just a vehicle for grease, author Andrea Chesman says it’s time to do away with vegetable oil.

 Not only are the health claims untrue, but vegetable oil has a way of being absorbed into the potatoes, giving latkes that heavy greasiness, in a way that animal fat doesn’t.

 Latkes are often mistreated in the kitchen, and the result is a greasy pancake, gray on the inside, soggy throughout.
 The perfect latke is crisp on the outside, tender and snowy white on the inside.
 There are a few extra steps in my recipe as part of my never-ending quest to get this dish right.
+Most important is the frying medium.
+It wasn’t until I switched from a vegetable seed oil to a poultry fat — as my ancestors used — that the pancakes stopped being greasy.

 - 1 large onion